tlseminar/tlseminar.github.io/web/content/post/blogging.md

   view the site with a browser at `localhost:1313`.

 - When you are ready, submit a pull request to incorporate your changes into the main repository (and public course website).
+At this stage, I will probably make things visible on the public site, although it can still be edited and improved with subsequent comments.